 - Manly Guys Doing Manly Things: Jared drops the trope name after he gets his pressure washer privileges revoked.
 Again.

 K2-SO: My only regret is that I didn't... shoot... more things...

 - Amphibia: In the Grand Finale, Anne makes perfectly clear that she doesn't regret pulling a Heroic Sacrifice to save everyone from The Core.
 Even her regret at not getting to see her favorite movie sequel is more a joke to comfort her loved ones one last time.
 At least until she came Back from the Dead several moments later.

 - In one Halloween special, Mr. Burns is seen in hell, turned into an ugly (well, even uglier) creature, and he says this line.

-- Also, we pan over the Very Long Line to see the Itchy & Scratchy Movie, which goes over a drawbridge; the drawbridge opens and one person falls through.
+- Also, we pan over the very long line to see the Itchy & Scratchy movie, which goes over a drawbridge; the drawbridge opens and one person falls through.
 As he's falling he calls out the Stock Phrase in question.

 - In the Chowder episode "Grubble Gum", Gazpacho declares this once he realizes he's about to be consumed by an ever-growing katamari of grubble gum.

-- When That Guy from the 80s dies from boneitis at the end of "Future Stock" his dying words are "My only regret.. is that I have..
+- When That Guy from the '80s dies from boneitis at the end of "Future Stock" his dying words are "My only regret... is that I have...
 BONEITIS!"

 Zuko: You brought this on yourself, you know.
 We could have returned together.
 You could have been a hero.
 You have no right to judge me, uncle.
 I Did What I Had to Do in Ba Sing Se, and you're a fool for not joining me!